 How to Fix These Problems Quickly

-Improving a billboard does not require a large creative team or a research panel.
-It requires simplicity, strong hierarchy, clarity, proper contrast, and understanding how people read at speed.
+Improving a billboard requires simplicity, strong hierarchy, clarity, proper contrast, and understanding how people read at speed.

 Reminder: